bingx1/discBot/README.md

 # Stock Bot
 A discord bot to automatically update users when the stock status of a tracked item changes.
 The bot will send a message once the item is in stock.

+## Description
+Built using the discord.py library.
+The bot itself is currently responsible for checking whether items have restocked.
+Bot connects to a mongoDB to persist state.

+### Todo:
+- Modify the bot to ping a dedicated backend for stock updates.
+Move task out of bot

-## Currently supported commands:
+### Currently supported commands:
 1. !add {url}
 Adds the item at the specified url to be tracked by the bot.